dd9jn/rfc4880bis/crypto-refresh.md

       Octet  18:       one-octet degree of parallelism p Octet  19:       one-octet exponent indicating the memory size m

-The salt SHOULD be unique for each password.
+The salt SHOULD be unique for each passphrase.

 The number of passes t and the degree of parallelism p MUST be non-zero.